 F3A aerobatics has rules and aerobatic schedules which are recognised all over the world.
 Our models must fit into a 2 metre by 2 metre box, you may have heard reference to 2 metre models.
 The weight of our aircraft is limited to 5 kilograms weighed without fuel if IC, or with batteries if electric powered.
 We are often asked what model a club flyer needs to enter one of our competitions.
 Any aircraft that will do a loop and a roll is capable of competing at our entry level to fly our Clubman Schedule.
 At the top level of competition there has always been a quest to find the perfect model.
 Aircraft are specially designed and trimmed to fly smoothly in all attitudes of flight and the majority are now powered by electric motors of around 2.75 Kilowatts using lithium polymer 10 cell batteries with a maximum of 42.56 volts, some with contra rotating propellers.
 Others prefer to follow the 8 times F3A World Champion, Christophe Paysant-Le Roux (France) and use the latest YS200 internal combustion 4 stroke, supercharged, fuel injected engine, with spark ignition, running on 20 to 30% of nitromethane in the methanol mix of fuel.
 Whichever is used they are expected to pass the FAI sound code of 94dba at 3 metres.

 The Fédération Aéronautique Internationale (FAI) who are the World Air Sports Federation, change the top schedules, the FAI Advanced, (adopted as our Masters schedule) Preliminary and Final schedules every two years.
-For this year we will be flying the Preliminary (P-17) and Final (F-17) for the last time at the Nationals as they will change in 2018.
+For this year we will be flying the Preliminary (P-19) and Final (F-19).
 These schedules are also flown at the European and World Championships which are held in alternative years and at World Cup League events around Europe.
 F3A is a truly international sport and these schedules are being flown at clubs and competitions all over the world.

-The GBR/CAA hold four team selection events each year open to all pilots who wish to compete for a team place to represent the UK the following year.
-As I write this article we have just completed the qualification competitions this year to select the GBR Team to compete at the European Championships to be held in Belgium in 2018.
-The World Championships which are viewed by the FAI as the Olympic Games of model flying are to be held in Argentina in November.
-The GBR team for 2018 is Garry Peacock and Steve Underwood.
+The GBR/CAA hold three team selection events each year open to all pilots who wish to compete for a team place to represent the UK the following year.
+As I write this article we have completed two of the three qualification competitions this year to select the GBR Team to compete at the World Championships to be held in Italy in 2019.
+The competition this weekend will be third qualifying event.
+Great Britain were represented at this year’s European Championships by Keith Jackson, Garry Peacock and Gerhard Fehringer.

 What to look for on our flight line on the main runway.
 First of all, if you have any questions please ask and we will do our best to answer them, we have no secrets.
 We are all attempting to fly perfect shapes, perfectly straight lines with perfect axial rolls and to do this our aircraft may be home built in the traditional way from balsa wood or they may be professionally built using balsa and many composite materials finished with film or tissue and paint.
 You will see canalisers mounted on the top of the fuselage used to smooth the airflow over the rudder and tail plane and airbrakes to slow the model in down lines and may be contra rotating propellers.